 Outstanding Good Requires improvement Inadequate There is compassionate, inclusive and effective leadership at all levels.
 Leaders at all levels demonstrate the high levels of experience, capacity and capability needed to deliver excellent and sustainable care.
-There is a deeply embedded system of leadership development and succession planning, which aims to ensure that the leadership Leaders have the experience, capacity, capability and integrity to ensure that the strategy can be delivered and risks to performance addressed.
+There is a deeply embedded system of leadership development and succession planning, which aims to ensure that the leadership represents the diversity of the Leaders have the experience, capacity, capability and integrity to ensure that the strategy can be delivered and risks to performance addressed.
 Leaders at every level are visible and approachable.
 Compassionate, inclusive and effective leadership is sustained through a leadership strategy and development programme and effective selection, deployment and support processes and succession planning.
-Not all leaders have the necessary experience, knowledge, capacity, capability or integrity to lead effectively.
+The leadership is knowledgeable about Not all leaders have the necessary experience, knowledge, capacity, capability or integrity to lead effectively.
 Staff do not consistently know who their leaders are or how to gain access to them.
 The need to develop leaders is not always identified or action is not always taken.
-Leaders do not have the necessary experience, knowledge, capacity, capability or integrity to lead effectively.
+Leaders are not always Leaders do not have the necessary experience, knowledge, capacity, capability or integrity to lead effectively.
 There is no stable leadership team, with high unplanned turnover and/or vacancies.
-Leaders are out of touch with what is happening on the front line, and they cannot identify or do not understand the risks represents the diversity of the workforce.
+Leaders are out of touch with what is happening on the front line, and they cannot identify or do not understand the risks and issues described by workforce.